replicatedhq/help-center/content/docs/kubernetes/customer-installations/managing-storage.md

 {{< linked_headline "Alternate Storage Provisioners" >}}

 It is possible to bring your own storage provisioner when necessary.
-See the example below to omit Replicated's dynamic storage provisioners:
+See the example below to omit Replicated's provided storage provisioner:

 ```yaml
 curl -sSL https://get.replicated.com/kubernetes-init | sudo bash -s storage-provisioner=0 storage-class=standard